Rattlesnake Crossing

 Rating: 4.0/5 ⭐

-Perfect for: Fans of the Joanna Brady series, readers who enjoy southwestern settings, anyone who appreciates mysteries that develop their protagonists over time.
+Perfect for: Fans of the Joanna Brady series, readers who value character development and community-building across a long series, anyone who appreciates mysteries where the personal stakes match the professional ones.

 You Might Also Like